XICLONER/Computational/README.md

 # Calculator :
 This is a calculator for calculate!

+# Circumference and area of circle :
+this program is able to calculate the cirvumference and area of a circle by using of radius.

 # Convert celsius to fahrenheit :
 there is a formula for converting celsius to fahrenheit, this program is converts temperatures between different units.